The Asian Studies program is part of the School of Languages and Cultures.

 - Arts, Culture and Media

-Asian Studies is taught in English, and draws on the cutting-edge research being carried out by academic staff of the program.
+Asian Studies is taught in English, and draws on the cutting-edge research being carried out by academic staff of the program by incorporating it into all aspects of our teaching.
 Language units of study cannot be counted towards the Asian Studies major, however you are strongly encouraged to the study an Asian language in conjunction with Asian Studies units.

 Pathways through the major